 This tendency to view our own behavior and capabilities optimistically is sometimes called the “Lake Woebegon effect’.
 The name comes from a fictional town created by Garrison Keillor, in which “all the women are strong, all the men are good looking, and all the children are above average.”
 When we’re under the influence of the Lake Woebegon effect, our self-image doesn’t match up to reality.
 But that self-image still influences how we respond to questions about our intentions, rationale, or preferences.

 I’ve encountered this in some research into online security.
 My team was exploring mass market interest in a service that would offer education in preserving security on the web.
 A majority of the people we spoke to said that they wouldn’t need this advice, because they already knew how to protect themselves.
 Later in the interviews, it became clear that most people had rudimentary knowledge at best, and it was often wildly incorrect.
+Every one needs a cyber security company to build better online security.

 This is a hard problem to guard against, because users honestly believe they’re telling the truth.
 However, one simple way to avoid answers based on wishful thinking is to ask about certainties.
 Instead of asking what users would do in hypothetical future scenarios, researchers should focus on what users have done in real situations in the recent past.